Trinidad and Tobago

 Trinidad and Tobago has earned a reputation as an excellent investment site for international businesses.
 Growth has been fuelled by investments in liquefied natural gas, petrochemicals, and steel.
 Additional petrochemical, aluminium, and plastics projects are in various stages of planning.

-Trinidad and Tobago is one of the leading Caribbean producer of oil and gas, and its economy is heavily dependent upon these resources, but it also supplies manufactured goods, notably food products and beverages, as well as cement, to the Caribbean region.
+Trinidad and Tobago is one of the leading Caribbean producers of oil and gas, and its economy is heavily dependent upon these resources, but it also supplies manufactured goods, notably food products and beverages, as well as cement, to the Caribbean region.
 The country is also a regional financial centre, and tourism is a growing sector, although it is not as important domestically as it is to many other Caribbean islands.
 The economy benefits from a growing trade surplus.

 PwC Trinidad and Tobago's Tax practice is comprised of talented individuals with the experience and expertise to offer our clients the highest quality service in all areas of tax compliance and tax planning.
 The firm provides advice on a wide range of issues that could have a significant impact on a company's tax liabilities.
 Some of these include: